 - EBMUD removed all known lead service lines from the District’s service area in the 1990s and we continue to remove lead materials whenever they are found.

-- We have sound corrosion control practices in place, which prevent corrosion in both our distribution pipes and household and private property plumbing.
-If any lead pipes exist in homes or private properties, our corrosion control practices prevent lead from leaching into the water.
+- We have sound corrosion control practices in place, which minimize corrosion potential in both our distribution pipes and household and private property plumbing.
+If any lead pipes exist in homes or private properties, our corrosion control practices minimize lead leaching into the water.
 Corrosion control has been part of our operation since our water system was built in the 1920’s, before the Lead and Copper Rule came into being.

 - We do extensive testing of our water supply to ensure that EBMUD water is minimally corrosive.